The standard Information

 Diagnosis and treatment of vitamin B12 deficiency.
 An update

 'When should vitamin B12 deficiency be suspected?
-'Vitamin B12 deficiency should be suspected in all patients with unexplained anemia, unexplained neuropsychiatric symptoms, and/or gastrointestinal manifestations, including sore tongue, anorexia, and diarhea.
+'Vitamin B12 deficiency should be suspected in all patients with unexplained anemia, unexplained neuropsychiatric symptoms, and/or gastrointestinal manifestations, including sore tongue, anorexia, and diarrhea.
 Special attention should be paid to patients at risk of developing vitamin B12 deficiency.'

 5. If you or your child are experiencing symptoms but have a 'within range' serum B12 result